|Degree||Master of Arts|

 Sociology in Heidelberg sees itself as an agent of enlightenment, which implies that it must be in a position to come up with statements of practical relevance based on prior academic problem analysis.
 The aim is to make sociological knowledge useful for various fields of practical activity.
 At the teaching level, this programme was institutionalised back in 1988 by the establishment of an emphasis on Industrial and Business Sociology with interdisciplinary elements and a clear bias towards application.
 In conjunction with the Chair of Organisational Psychology in Mannheim and with funding from the state of Baden-Württemberg, an additional course called POP – Professionalisation in Organisation and Personnel Development – was introduced in 2002.
 This new profile favoured the bias towards practical concerns and has since been incorporated into the curriculum of the focal area Sociological Organisation and Personnel Development in the M.A. programme.

-The course is access-restricted and admission-restricted.
+The course is access-restricted.
 The current Admission Regulations are available here.

 Study and examination regulations